mpanighetti/dnd5e-allergies/main.md

 ### Allergy Saving Throws

-Each time you are exposed to a substance to which you are allergic, you must succeed on a Constitution saving throw or suffer an allergic reaction.
-The DC for this saving throw uses the following equation:
+Each time you are exposed to a substance to which you are allergic, you must succeed on a Constitution Saving Throw or suffer an allergic reaction.
+The DC for this Saving Throw uses the following equation:

-    Allergy Saving Throw DC =  10 + (2 × the number of times you previously made an allergy saving throw since your last long rest)
+    Allergy Saving Throw DC =  10 + (2 × the number of times you previously made an allergy Saving Throw since your last Long Rest)

-For example, if you have already made two allergy saving throws earlier in the day, the DC on your next saving throw is 14.
-Note that your past saving throws are factored in whether or not you successfully saved.
+For example, if you have already made two allergy Saving Throws earlier in the day, the DC on your next Saving Throw is 14.
+Note that your past Saving Throws are factored in whether or not you successfully saved.

 On a failed save, you must roll on the **Allergic Reactions** table to determine your specific reaction.
 You cannot have an allergic reaction from the same triggering allergen more than once per hour.